 Through an Environmental Science lens students will connect to the many terrific local resources within our local area, including Beauty Park, George Pentland Botanical Gardens and the Frankston Beach foreshore; as well as our own veggie garden, orchard and soon to be chicken-coupe, creating amazing hands-on learning experiences for our students and helping them to build local connections with their world and community.

 Through their Environmental Science learning, students will develop key skills including:

 - Analysis and reflection

 - Hypothesising, methodology and active scientific skill development

 - Community connection and global education.

 Frankston Primary School is committed to our school sustainability.
-From our environmentally friendly ‘smart building – the Dolphin Centre’, water tanks that support our toilet flushes, co-mingle waste bins and soon to be newly upgraded solar panels supporting our electrical energy use.
+From our environmentally friendly ‘smart building – the Dolphin Centre’, water tanks that support our toilet flushes, co-mingle waste bins and upgraded solar panels supporting our electrical energy use.

 Some of our initiatives include: